Programmatic Advertising: Make It Part Of Your Advertising Strategy!

 - Post-roll: Post-roll ads appear after the video ends.

-is a new type of video advertising that automatically reproduces in a large format each time a user navigates in a text content (such as an article), even if the publisher does not have its own video content to offer within the site.
+is a new type of video advertising that automatically reproduces in a large format each time a user navigates in text content (such as an article), even if the publisher does not have its own video content to offer within the site.
 It is called out-stream because advertising video exists outside of video content, defined in-stream video content, in which advertising is present before (pre-roll), during (mid-roll), or after (post-roll) the publisher’s video content".

 Here is an example of an out-stream video ad on Forbes